DevExpress-Examples/web-forms-pivot-grid-add-unbound-fields/Readme.md

 To supply a calculated field with data, use the [ExpressionDataBinding](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ExpressionDataBinding) class, and pass to the [Expression](https://docs.devexpress.com/CoreLibraries/DevExpress.PivotGrid.DataBinding.ExpressionBindingBase.Expression) property a string expression to calculate.

-In this example, the *DiscountAmount* and *PriceWithDiscount* pivot grid's fields are the unbound ones:
+In this example, the *DiscountAmount* and *PriceWithDiscount* pivot grid's fields are calculated fields:
 ```aspx
 <dx:PivotGridField ID="fieldDiscountAmount" Area="DataArea"
         AreaIndex="2"